Front profile of a Pro Line XL veranda with glass sliding doors and an external LED light in black.

 Introduction

-Before you start constructing your veranda, it’s essential to determine whether you need planning permission to comply with local building regulations.
-In this guide, we’ll answer common questions about planning permission requirements for glass verandas, open verandas, and garden rooms.
+Before you start constructing your veranda in the UK, it’s essential to determine whether you need planning permission to comply with local building regulations.
+In this guide, we’ll answer common questions about planning permission requirements for glass verandas and glass rooms.

 Do you need Planning Permission for a Veranda in the UK?